Strings and skyrmions on domain walls

 \section{Analytic solution}

-The numerical method, developed in \cite{KurSh}, can give a solution for any set of parameters for which such a solution exists.
-But it is worth looking for an analytic solution of the same problem, since it can give a result, which is easier to analyse qualitatively.
-The price of such simplification may be some loss of generality, since the existence of an analytic solution may impose an additional constraints to the problem under consideration.
+The numerical method developed in~\cite{KurSh} can provide a solution for any set of parameters for which such a solution exists.
+Still, it is worth looking for an analytic solution of the same problem, since it can be easier to analyze qualitatively.
+However, finding such a solution may result in certain loss of generality, since its existence can impose additional constraints on the set of parameters.